 The result is a host of symptoms that range from balance and posture issues to problems with using writing tools, and even slurred speech.
 Dyspraxia not only affects physical abilities but can also cause poor planning and organization skills and generally make it seem like an individual is clumsy, which can lead to feelings of embarrassment and impact social skills too.

 Although early symptoms may be observed in toddlers, a diagnosis is not usually made until children reach the age of 5 and their coordination difficulties are shown to be unrelated to muscle strength and not the result of other neurological conditions.

 Dyspraxia is not something a child will grow out of, but occupational, motor and speech therapy can make a difference.
 In addition, simply listening to your child and helping him or her process emotions experienced over the course of the day can be helpful.

-As dyspraxic individuals often struggle with sequence organisation, you can help young children to improve narrative skills by talking about their day and breaking actions down into individual steps.
+As dyspraxic individuals often struggle with sequence organization, you can help young children to improve narrative skills by talking about their day and breaking actions down into individual steps.
 Rehearse the order in which everyday routines, such as getting dressed and having breakfast, occur.

-You might also model planning skills by keeping a family calendar, making lists on blackboards and providing other tools to support your child, such as clearly labelled folders and containers for storing toys and school assignments.
+You might also model planning skills by keeping a family calendar, making lists on blackboards and providing other tools to support your child, such as clearly labeled folders and containers for storing toys and school assignments.

 Problems at school